Home » Carbs From Fruits or Grains? What’s Better For Humans?

 Luckily, when we get lost in details, biology and evolution offer clear answers by looking at the bigger picture!

-Humans are frugivores (fruit-eaters), not granivores (grain-eaters)
+Humans are fruit-eaters, not grain-eaters

-Image of typical grain-eating birds: We all know chickens find seeds and grains with their beaks as foraging tools and their instincts.
+Granivorous birds: We all know chickens find seeds and grains with their beaks as foraging tools and their instincts.
 Humans are not equipped to eat grains, nor are we appealed to or pleased by grains as foods – in contrast to animals that have evolved as grain-eaters.

 While frugivores do eat the seeds (“grains”) of fruits, they are the seed dispersers and, as such, do not chew or digest the seed.
 Granivores digest grains (seeds) and extract nutrients from them.
 This means they prey on seeds, in contrast to dispersing them.
 The difference here lies in symbiotic versus predatory relationships that result in different toxicity outcomes (see below).
 Frugivores are not adapted to the toxicity of grains like granivores are – which is why eating grains affects our health differently.